 September 2 (Labor Day), November 11th (Veteran’s Day/Teacher Workday), November 28-29 (Thanksgiving), December 24-25 (Christmas), January 1 (New Year’s Day), January 20 (MLK Day), February 17 (President’s Day/Teacher Workday), May 25 (Memorial Day), July 4 (Independence Day), August 14 (Teacher Workday)

-Weekly tuition is based on the classroom your child enrolls in our center.
+Weekly tuition is based on the YMCA classroom your child enrolls in.
 Annual registration fee of $100 is due prior to enrollment.

 Gross Household Income